yyLeaves/Anomaly-Detection/morphology/README.md

 **Next Steps**:
 1. Test on other models val data
-2. Apply to test set with fixed parameters
-3. Integration with volume processor
+2. Integration with volume processor